JieyuWu/ToyotaMod/Forks.md

 # Development

 Helpful tips for creating and maintaining a successful openpilot fork.

+- [From @Torq_boi](https://discordapp.com/channels/469524606043160576/538741329799413760/695014354428362868): `A lot of people seem to be changing the CAMERA_OFFSET parameter.
+So I just want to make clear that that just modifies the laneline positions, not the predicted path.
+If you want the car to consistently drive more left or right you should change the path too.
+Since OP sometimes relies on lanelines sometimes on path, having them mismatched can cause weirdness.`

 # Custom Fork Do's and Don'ts